Elektrobit/ebcl_template/docs/tests/performance.md

 The idea of those performance tests are to implement a continuous monitoring, and detecting changes early.
 It is not the idea to provide precise and stable performance measurements for the system under test.

-The performance tests require speical images, which are configured to automatically shutdown when the startup is completed.
+The performance tests require special images, which are configured to automatically shutdown when the startup is completed.
 These images are assembled using a test overlay which is provided in a second partition, and mounted in the early userspace,